freeradical13/freeradical13.github.io/index.md

 ## Adipose Tissue

 [Adipose Tissue][] (or body fat) stores triglycerides, cushions an organism, produces heat, and produces hormones.
 Adipose tissue is composed mostly of [adipocyte cells][] along with some other cell types.
 [White adipose tissue][] stores triglycerides.
 [Brown adipose tissue][] generates heat.

+### Fatty acid degradation

+[Fatty Acid Degradation][] is the process of converting stored fat into Acetyl-CoA which enters the Citric Acid Cycle to produce energy.

+When Glucose levels are low, [Lipolysis][] breaks down triglycerides in adipose cells into fatty acids and glycerol.

+1. Hormones such as Epinephrine and Glucagon are released which bind to receptors on adipocytes that activate [perilipin][] proteins on the surface of lipids.
+1. Phosphorylation of perilipins causes phosphorylated [hormone-sensitive lipase][] to hydrolyze triglycerides in the lipid droplets which produces glycerol and fatty acids.
+1. The fatty acids exit the adipocyte, bind to the plasma protein [serum albumin][], and enter the blood.
+Glycerol also enters the blood and travels to the liver.
+1. Fatty acids then enter cells and are attached to CoA to create [Acyl-CoA][].
+1. A [Carnitine][] is added to Acyl-CoA to create Acyl-Carnitine.
+1. [Acyl-Carnitine][] enters the mitochondria and is broken down into Acetyl-CoA through a process called [β-oxidation][].
+1. Acetyl-CoA enters the Citric Acid Cycle.

 ## Circulatory System